 In March 2012, HD convened an informal technical forum in Nairobi to consider previous responses to crises in Sudan – including the Nuba Mountains Ceasefire and Operation Lifeline Sudan – as well as the current situation in the Southern Kordofan and Blue Nile States.
 Participants at the meeting included humanitarian experts and representatives from the Tripartite group (UN, AU, Arab League) and civil society organisations.
 In July 2012, HD also convened a follow-up meeting with the support of the UN Office for the Coordination of Humanitarian Affairs to build trust between those associated with both sides of the conflict.

-Following an assessment of the situation in June 2012, HD has been working to identify the causes of, and help resolve, recurrent conflicts in Sudan.
+Following an assessment of the situation in June 2012, HD worked to identify the causes of, and help resolve, recurrent conflicts in Sudan.
 It has been doing so through fostering political dialogue between key Sudanese political and civil society actors and stakeholders to help them develop consolidated positions around reform and broader governance issues.
 HD has in particular been facilitating dialogue among a range of stakeholders to promote an inclusive and credible national dialogue in the country.